 “Loyalty cannot be blueprinted.
 It cannot be produced on an assembly line.
 In fact, it cannot be manufactured at all, for its origin is the human heart – the center of self-respect and human dignity.
 It is a force which leaps into being only when conditions are exactly right for it-and it is a force very sensitive to betrayal.”

-You’ve got to be more than a brand – you’ve got to be a friend.
+This forms the basis of a warm, engaging brand/consumer relationship that has a shot at standing the test of time.
+Because that’s what brands need to become these days – more than a brand.
+You’ve got to be a friend.
 Your store – whether brick and mortar or ecommerce site – has to be a destination.
-You’ve got to use Social Media Analytics to provide an unparalleled customer experience, because that’s what breeds loyalty.
+And you need to use Social Media Analytics to provide an unparalleled customer experience, because that’s what breeds loyalty.

 One thing to look for is user generated content (UGC) in the form of fan art, video testimonials, blogs, etc. Anything that puts your audience in the role of a brand ambassador.

-You’ll notice this post wasn’t shared thousands of times – but Dove still responded.
+You’ll notice this post wasn’t shared thousands of times – but Dove still responded and retweeted.
 That’s smart – because it’s the regular people buying your products and talking about your brand who most want the recognition.

 This is why it’s important to be aware of brand mentions and hashtags.
 Don’t forget to use image analytics as well – in case fans forget to tag you.
-It’s particularly important to leave no stone unturned when posts go negative.
+It’s particularly important to leave no stone unturned when posts shift toward negative mentions.
+This is when you’ll be glad to have the ability to capture partially hidden, rotated and distorted imagery as well, as those mocking your logo may be less than kind/accurate about it!

 - Customer support cost savings between 10-25% annually, according to 49% of brands with online communities